midweste/zfs-simple-backup-restore/tests/suites/plan.md

 # Todo List
 - Review the readme and improve it
 - Add more tests for missing areas
-- Implement the process.pipeline helper to further harden subprocess handling
+- Implement a central process.pipeline helper to standardize pipeline error handling and make tests easier to mock.